 INTRODUCTION

 Effective communication is an essential component for operations in the maritime domain and is achieved when the intended meaning of the sender and the perceived meaning of the receiver is the same.

+VTS providers should ensure that VTS operators are aware which vessels have received information provided digitally so the VTS operator does not provide this information by VHF voice as well.
+In case a vessel has not received it digitally, it is the task of the VTS operator to provide information by VHF voice in the conventional way

 Modern technologies enhance the method of communication in a digital way.
 Digital communication has advances compared with traditional voice communication.
 Digital communications enable us to communicate quickly and effectively without the risk for misunderstanding.
 Digital communication can be used with human interference, but also can be used in automated processes without human interference.

 To provide digital communication in globally harmonized away in a common understanding of the operational procedures and standardised technical services are necessary.